LongBu/AWS-SAP-C02-Study-Guide/README.md

 ## Organizational Unit (OU)

+### AWS Organizations
+  * Global service
+  * Allows to manage multiple AWS accounts (Dev/QA/Test/etc.
+  * The main account is the management account
+  * Other accounts are member accounts
+  * Member accounts can only be part of one organization
+  * Consolidated Billing across all accounts - single payment method
+  * Pricing benefits from aggregated usage (volume discount for EC2, S3...)
+  * Shared reserved instances and Savings Plans discounts across accounts   * API is available to automate AWS account creation
+  * Advantages
+    * Multi Account vs One Account Multi VPC
+    * Use tagging standards for billing purposes
+    * Enable CloudTrail on all accounts, send logs to central S3 account
+    * Send CloudWatch Logs to central logging account
+    * Establish Cross Account Roles for Admin purposes
+  * Lacks automation and governance features as seen in AWS Control Tower

 ### AWS Account Organizational Unit Migration:
   * Remove the member account from the former organization [need root or IAM access to said member account and master account(s)]
   * Send an invite to the member account from the prospective organization